Childbirth: Birth attendants

 Different categories of birth attendants may provide support and care during pregnancy and childbirth, although there are important differences across categories based on professional training and skills, practice regulations, and the nature of care delivered.
 Many of these occupations are highly professionalised, but other roles exist on a less formal basis.

-Midwives are autonomous practitioners who provide basic and emergency health care before, during and after pregnancy and childbirth, generally to women with low-risk pregnancies.
+Midwives are autonomous practitioners who provide basic and emergency health care before, during, and after pregnancy and childbirth, generally to women with low-risk pregnancies.
 Midwives are trained to assist during labour and birth, either through direct-entry or nurse-midwifery education programmes.
 Jurisdictions where midwifery is a regulated profession will typically have a registering and disciplinary body for quality control, such as the American Midwifery Certification Board in the United States, the College of Midwives of British Columbia in Canada or the Nursing and Midwifery Council in the United Kingdom.

 In the past, midwifery played a crucial role in childbirth throughout most indigenous societies.
 Although western civilisations attempted to assimilate their birthing technologies into certain indigenous societies, like Turtle Island, and get rid of the midwifery, the National Aboriginal Council of Midwives brought back the cultural ideas and midwifery that were once associated with indigenous birthing.

 In jurisdictions where midwifery is not a regulated profession, traditional birth attendants, also known as traditional or lay midwives, may assist women during childbirth, although they do not typically receive formal health care education and training.

-Childbirth educators are instructors who aim to teach pregnant women and their partners about the nature of pregnancy, labour signs and stages, techniques for giving birth, breastfeeding and newborn baby care.
+Childbirth educators are instructors who aim to teach pregnant women and their partners about the nature of pregnancy, labour signs and stages, techniques for giving birth, breastfeeding, and newborn baby care.
 Training for this role can be found in hospital settings or through independent certifying organisations.
-Each organisation teaches its own curriculum and each emphasises different techniques.
+Each organisation teaches its own curriculum, and each emphasises different techniques.
 The Lamaze technique is one well-known example.

 Doulas are assistants who support mothers during pregnancy, labour, birth, and postpartum.
 They are not medical attendants; rather, they provide emotional support and non-medical pain relief for women during labour.
-Like childbirth educators and other unlicensed assistive personnel, certification to become a doula is not compulsory, thus, anyone can call themself a doula or a childbirth educator.
+Like childbirth educators and other unlicensed assistive personnel, certification to become a doula is not compulsory; thus, anyone can call themself a doula or a childbirth educator.

 Confinement nannies are individuals who are employed to provide assistance and stay with the mothers at their home after childbirth.
-They are usually experienced mothers who took courses on how to take care of mothers and newborn babies.
+They are usually experienced mothers who have taken courses on how to take care of mothers and newborn babies.